French Polynesia country brief

 Visa waiver arrangements negotiated by Australia and France in 1998, and a working holiday-maker arrangement with France from 1 January 2004, have also been beneficial in promoting two-way exchange.

 In March 2011, former Parliamentary Secretary for Pacific Island Affairs Richard Marles visited French Polynesia.
-In 2010, the Mayor of Pirae and Member of the French Polynesian National Assembly, Béatrice Vernaudon, visited Australia as part of the Special Visits Program.

 French Polynesia maintains close ties with other Pacific island countries and territories, particularly its near Polynesian neighbours, through trading partnerships and other links.
 French Polynesia was granted Observer status to the Pacific Islands Forum (PIF) in 2004 and in 2006 attended the PIF for the first time as an Associate Member.
 French Polynesia is a member of the Secretariat of the Pacific Community (SPC), the South Pacific Regional Environment Program (SPREP), the Pacific Islands Development Program (PIDP), and the South Pacific Tourism Organisation (SPTO).